Louisiana Tech vs. UTEP NCAA Football Odds, Plays and Insights | October 16, 2021

 - Louisiana Tech has three wins against the spread in five games this season.

-- The Bulldogs have yet to cover the spread this season when favored by 7 points or more.
+- The Bulldogs have been favored by 7 points or more two times this season and have not covered the spread in any of them.

-- Louisiana Tech has eclipsed the over/under in 80% of its opportunities this year (four times over five games with a set point total).
+- Louisiana Tech's games this year have gone over the total in four out of five opportunities (80%).

-- Louisiana Tech is 3-2 against the spread and 2-3 overall this season when the team records more than 22 points.
+- Louisiana Tech is 3-2 against the spread and 2-3 overall this season when the team scores more than 22 points.

-- When Louisiana Tech piles up more than 301.3 yards, the team is 3-1 against the spread and 1-3 overall.
+- In games that Louisiana Tech churns out more than 301.3 yards, the team is 3-1 against the spread and 1-3 overall.

 - This year, the Bulldogs have seven turnovers, three fewer than the Miners have takeaways (10).